haxtheweb/edtechjoker/draft-outline.md

 - What’s a strategy you can engage in in order to refactor toward better code?
 What strategy / how many iterations did I go through to get “better code”? - What makes this code better?
 ### Video 2:
 - What weird event did I implement to solve a UX problem?
+- What is the difference between document and window in javascript?
+Find the Mozilla Developer Network page about this.
 - Find 8 events that user input can generate via the MDN Web Docs.
 Link to examples

 ## Homework Submission